-&lt;sup>10 See p.57-58 of the IDT report dated 22 February 1990 on Lafe Holdings Limited
+$^{^{\}rm 11}$ See p.58-59 of the IDT report dated 22 February 1990 on Lafe Holdings Limited

-- 22.24.
-Generally information that is likely to have a material effect on the price of the listed securities is important information concerning a corporation.
-But the converse is not necessarily true.
-Some important information or information of great interest concerning a corporation may excite comment but may not be information that would be likely to have a material effect.
-Similarly, some important information may be of a neutral or mixed nature that may influence some investors to buy and others to sell, but which would not be likely to affect the price either up or down to a material degree. - 25.
-Information that is likely materially to affect the price is information which may well materially affect the price.
-Put another way, it is more likely than less likely that the price will be affected materially.
-The further element of the statutory test concerns materiality.
 It may be that what is a material price increase in one case may not necessarily be a material price increase in another case.
-It all depends on the share and the circumstances obtaining at the time. - 26.
-The standard by which materiality is to be judged is whether the information on the particular share is such as would influence persons who are accustomed or would be likely to deal in the share, in deciding whether or not to buy or whether or not to sell that share.
+It all depends on the share and the circumstances obtaining at the time.13

+- 26. The standard by which materiality is to be judged is whether the information on the particular share is such as would influence persons who are accustomed or would be likely to deal in the share, in deciding whether or not to buy or whether or not to sell that share.
 A movement in price which would not influence such an investor may be termed immaterial.
 Price is, after all, to a large extent determined by what investors do.
-If generally known, it is the impact of the information on persons who are accustomed or would be likely to deal in the share, and thus on price, which has to be judged. - 23.27.
+If generally known, it is the impact of the information on persons who are accustomed or would be likely to deal in the share, and thus on price, which has to be judged.14 - 27.
 The test of whether the information is likely to materially affect the price is a hypothetical one in that it has to be applied at the time the information becomes available.
-The exercise in determining how the general investor would behave if he is in possession of that piece of information has necessarily to be an assessment. - 24.28.
+The exercise in determining how the general investor would behave if he was in possession of that piece of information has necessarily to be an assessment at the time the disclosure was to take place.15 - 28.
 It is clear that fixed thresholds of price movements or quantitative criteria alone are not a suitable means of determining the materiality of a price movement.
 For example, the volatility of "blue-chip" securities is typically less than that of small, less liquid stocks and "blue-chip" securities usually move within ranges narrower than those of small stocks.
 While a certain percentage movement for a small company stock might be seen immaterial, the same (or even lower) percentage movement if applied to a large company stock might be considered material by virtue of the stock's nature and size.
-In determining whether a material effect is likely to occur, the following factors should be taken into consideration - (a) the anticipated magnitude of the event or the set of circumstances in question in the context of the totality of the corporation's activity; - (b) the relevance of the information as regards the main determinants of the price of the listed securities;
+In determining whether a material effect is likely to occur, the following factors should be taken into consideration - (a) the anticipated magnitude of the event or the set of circumstances in question in the context of the totality of the corporation's activity; - (b) the relevance of the information as regards the main determinants of the price of the listed securities; - (c) the reliability of the source; - (d) market variables that affect the price of the listed securities in question (These variables could include prices, returns, volatilities, liquidity, price relationships among securities, volume, supply, demand, etc.). - 29.
+Whilst the actual magnitude of the share movement once the information becomes publicly known indicates the extent of probable change the information might have brought about was it known to the market at the time, this evaluation is by no means conclusive.
+It is possible that the actual price change on the day the information is released is moderate because of the mixed impact arising from the information released and other extraneous factors or considerations.
+It is possible that a material price movement may have been pre-empted by the fact that the share price has already declined substantially in the period leading up to the release of the information.
+Care